Latest posts by Hans Blokland (see all)

 Blokland, Hans.
 2008.
 Een Lange Leegte: Over Maatschappelijk onbehagen, Politieke Competentie en het Plannen van een Toekomst (A Long Emptiness: On Societal Malaise, Political Competence and the Planning of a Future).
 Kampen: Uitgeverij Klement.

 Blokland, Hans.
 2011.
 Pluralism, Democracy and Political Knowledge.
-Burlington (VT) and Farnham: Ashgate.
+London and New York: Routledge.

 Janis, Irving L. 1972.
 Victims of Groupthink: a Psychological Study of Foreign-Policy Decisions and Fiascoes.
 Boston: Houghton Mifflin.